LauraBang22/cds-language-exam/Assignments/Assignment4/README.md

 - Season 6 has the most "sadness"
 - Season 7 has the most "fear"
 - Season 8 has the most "anger"

+#### CodeCarbon
+I have used the package ```CodeCarbon``` to measure the environmantal impact of running the code in this repository.
+Please see Assignment 5 for the results of that.